lutz/DeveloperPad/README.md

 ## Summary

-It is a very cheap alternate to solutions like Elgato Stream Deck or software like Touch Portal.
+It is a very cheap alternative to solutions like Elgato Stream Deck or software like Touch Portal.